viktortar98/live-coding-interview/README.md

 ## TRAVLRD Interview Project

+Note: This repository is based on the finished state of the `nextjs.org/learn` course.

+Setup guide:

-1. Fork the repository or use it as a template or clone with `pnpx degit https://github.com/travlrd-com/final-example.git`.
+1. Fork this repository or use it as a template or clone with `pnpx degit https://github.com/travlrd-com/final-example.git`.
 2. Run `pnpm install`
 3. Follow the steps outlined here: https://nextjs.org/learn/dashboard-app/setting-up-your-database
    - Initialize a new repository and publish it to Github (also make sure to set the repo to public)